janosjanka/partnerinfo/README.md

 ## Newsletter Management

-You can send newsletters specifying a group of contacts or even business tag filters.
+Marketing specialists can send an arbitrary number of newsletters specifying a group of contacts or even business tag filters.
+Both token replacement and background processing are supported.

 ## Design Goals